 Essentially, you need some ‘arts & crafts’ materials, and a group (no more than 5-6 people) or groups of users, a moderator and your ‘business goals’ to keep in mind.

 Sketch board shopping list:

 - Roll of brown/ butcher paper (You will want a piece about 6ft long)

 - Sharpies (regular, not the small or fine point)

 Last but not least you will need a 6-up template, and a 1-up template.
 Fortunately, I’ve got these in one handy little PDF for you to download: sketchboard-templates.pdf.

-    Make a short list of possible ‘parts’ that the users can select from for the interface.
-Think of it like a box of Lego.
+Make a shortlist of possible ‘parts’ that the users can select from for the interface.
+Think of it as a box of Lego.
 Make sure they know, these Lego are there IF they want them, but aren’t necessary.